stefanpalmer/learn_command_line_exercises/do_more_chapter_13/Readme.md

 ### Unix: Try cat ex12.txt ex13.txt and see what it does.

-    Stefans-MacBook-Pro:temp $ cat ex13.txt

-    Stefans-MacBook-Pro:temp $ cat ex12.txt
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
-    Some Stuff!Some Stuff!Some Stuff!
+   The text from both files is printed.
+First the text from ex12.txt and then the text from ex13.txt right after that.

+    (master) Stefan
+    Stefans-MacBook-Pro:temp $ cat ex12.txt ex13.txt
+    Some Stuff!
+Some Stuff!
+Some Stuff!
+    Some Stuff!
+Some Stuff!
+Some Stuff!
+    Some Stuff!
+Some Stuff!
+Some Stuff!
+    Some Stuff!
+Some Stuff!
+Some Stuff!
+    Some Stuff!
+Some Stuff!
+Some Stuff!
+    Some Stuff!
+Some Stuff!
+Some Stuff!
+    Some Stuff!
+Some Stuff!
+Some Stuff!
+    Some Stuff!
+Some Stuff!
+Some Stuff!
+    Some Stuff!
+Some Stuff!
+Some Stuff!
+    Some Stuff!
+Some Stuff!
+Some Stuff!
+    Some Stuff!
+Some Stuff!
+Some Stuff!
+    Some Stuff!
+Some Stuff!
+Some Stuff!
+    Some Stuff!
+Some Stuff!
+Some Stuff!
+    Some Stuff!
+Some Stuff!
+Some Stuff!
+    Some Stuff!
+Some Stuff!
+Some Stuff!
+    Some Stuff!
+Some Stuff!
+Some Stuff!
+    Some Stuff!
+Some Stuff!
+Some Stuff!
+    Some Stuff!
+Some Stuff!
+Some Stuff!
+    Some Stuff!
+Some Stuff!
+Some Stuff!
+    Some Stuff!
+Some Stuff!
+Some Stuff!
+    Text for exercise 13
+    Text for exercise 13
+    Text for exercise 13
+    Text for exercise 13
+    Text for exercise 13
+    Text for exercise 13
+    Text for exercise 13
+    Text for exercise 13
+    Text for exercise 13
+    Text for exercise 13